hamnasz/Machine-Learning-Basic-Projects/Readme.md

 The primary code is in `main.ipynb`, a Jupyter notebook that loads the dataset, performs exploratory data analysis (e.g., visualizations), trains a linear regression model, and evaluates its performance.
 It include plots like actual vs. predicted quality scores.

 ### Expected Results
-While exact results are unavailable, the model might achieve an R-squared value around 0.36, suggesting it explains about 36% of the variance in quality scores.
+While exact results are unavailable, the model achieve an R-squared value around 0.36, suggesting it explains about 36% of the variance in quality scores.
 This indicates moderate predictive power, with potential for improvement using advanced models.

 ---